tarwn/lessthandot-hugo/blogs/content/posts/2011-02-15-changing-a-sql-server-database.md

     | XML SCHEMA COLLECTION<br />
     }`

-So, to use this: My “class\_type” is DATABASE, my “entity\_name” is the database name, and my “principal name” is my login.
+So, to use this: My "class\_type" is DATABASE, my "entity\_name" is the database name, and my "principal name" is my login.
 My complete statement looks like this:

 ```sql
 ALTER AUTHORIZATION ON DATABASE::AdventureWorks TO grrlgeek